 - The type of fit test (qualitative or quantitative) must be determined by a competent person based on the class of respirator and expected contaminants.

 - The user must receive formal training on how to wear, inspect, clean, store and maintain a respirator.
+This must be done annually.

 - Each year, the employee must be retested and retrained, even if there were no changes.